AdrianTrachte/udacity-drlnd-p2_continuous-control/README.md

 **Remark:** There is also an environment.yaml in the repository as I had to slightly adjust the process described above, using `pytorch=0.4.1` instead of version 0.4.0 as requested in the installation files.

 ### Instructions
 Run the code in `Continuous_Control.ipynb` to load the environment and train the agent.
 The training part can be skipped and a trained agent can be loaded and tested directly in section 5.
+In the `Continuous_Control_Analyze.ipynb` some additional calculations and plots are done and shown.
+Furthermore a `Continuous_Control_PPO.ipynb` exists, which runs a PPO agent, but this is not finished for now.

 ### Sources and License
 A lot of the source code and installation instructions is taken from the Udacity nanodegree [Deep Reinforcement Learning](https://github.com/udacity/deep-reinforcement-learning#dependencies) which is under MIT License: